Subrogation Manager Salary in the United States

-How much does a Subrogation Manager make?
+How much does a Subrogation Manager make in the United States?

 Subrogation Manager Salaries by Percentile